 I am a theoretical astrophysicist currently working as an EMIT (Establishing Multimessenger Astronomy Inclusive Training) Postdoctoral Fellow at Fisk University and Vanderbilt University in Nashville, Tennessee.
-Previously, I was a Tomalla Fellow at the Center for Theoretical Astrophysics and Cosmology in the Institute for Computational Science at the University of Zurich (UZH), Switzerland.
+Previously, I was a Tomalla Fellow at the Department of Astrophysics (formerly the Institute for Computational Science) at the University of Zurich, Switzerland.

 I use analyical calculations, numerical tools, and hydrodynamical simulation codes such as DISCO to address questions in black hole formation, binary evolution, and the role of astrophysical accretion disks.